sunfounder/ai-lab-kit/docs/source/quick_start/quick_start.rst

 This is the very first chapter of this kit course.
 Here you will set up your Raspberry Pi, install the required software, charge and power on your Fusion.

-By the end of this chapter, your Fusion HAT will be fully prepared and ready for the upcoming lessons.
+By the end of this chapter, your Fusion HAT+ will be fully prepared and ready for the upcoming lessons.

 .. toctree::